 Everyone is looking for an advantage.
 Some athletes are willing to experiment with drugs, supplements, diets and esoteric training to get an edge.
 What if I told you that the gains achieved for athletes by sleeping more were equal to the gains of many performance-enhancing drugs?
 Would you believe me?
 Well you should.

 When wrestling at a high level, travel can be something that you have to train for.
 Complex travel, especially when time zones change can make it hard for a competitor to get good sleep.
 If you are sleeping at a hotel for regionals, states or a national tournament make changes to your room to help with sleep.
 Make the room totally dark, cover LED or any lights that can’t be turned off with towels.
+Blue light from screen technology and sleep don’t mix.
+Exposure to blue light has been shown to block the production of melatonin, one of the most important hormones needed for the onset of sleep.
+Don’t use a screen before bedtime.
 Build a pillow wall if the window coverings bleed city light into your room.
 If you’re going to Fargo from Eastern Time zones this summer, 2 hours might not seem like much but it is when you’re competing at the highest level.
 Prepare for this time differential by adjusting to the time a couple days before you go.
 Drink plenty of water and try not to eat on the plane – it just sits there and causes fatigue when the blood rushes to your digestive system to deal with the food.

 - Taking naps between rounds can help with energy and mental recovery.